314-Foundation/ExcitationPullbacks/README.md

-# 🧠✨ Excitation Pullbacks - faithful explanations of ReLU networks.
+# 🧠✨ Excitation Pullbacks - faithful explanations of ReLU networks

 This repository presents a powerful explanation method for Deep Neural Networks, the *Excitation Pullback*, which is a simple modification of vanilla gradient.
 Specifically, the only difference is that **we perform soft gating in the backward pass only**.